 There is a zero-tolerance outlook on drugs in the UAE.
-Furthermore, public drunkenness and using offensive language, among other things, can land expats behind bars before they've even realised what's happened.
+Furthermore, public drunkenness and using offensive language, among other things, can land expats behind bars.
 Expats are urged to familiarise themselves with local customs in order to avoid any missteps.

 ►Learn more about adjusting to life in the Emirates on our Culture Shock in the UAE page.